How to Prepare for NEET Exam 2027: A Comprehensive NEET Study Plan

 Mock Test Analysis: How to Beat NEET Score Stuck at 450-500

-Often, students whose mock scores are stuck between 450 and 500 are due to a lack of revision, poor time management, test analysis and silly mistakes.
-If you want to break that plateau and reach a 580+ NEET score, you should:
+Often, students whose mock scores are stuck between 450 and 500 are due to a lack of revision, poor time management, test analysis, and silly mistakes.
+If you're wondering how to analyse NEET mock tests to break the 450-500 plateau, here's a brief guide for you:

 • Start tracking every wrong answer and analyse the reason why you got it wrong.